beardsvibe/buildfox/docs/manual.md

 Rule name        | Description
 ---------------- | --------------------------------------------
-cxx              | compile cpp files to object files cc               | compile c files to object files (only for clang and gcc) link             | link object files into executable link_dll/link_so | link object files into dynamic library lib              | link object files into static library
+cxx              | compile cpp files to object files cc               | compile c files to object files link             | link object files into executable link_so          | link object files into dynamic library lib              | link object files into static library

 You can override compiler executable from your fox file through ```cc```, ```cxx``` and ```lib``` variables.